 After completing the formal investigation of the complaint, the District Civil Rights Coordinator shall make a decision on the complaint within fifteen (15) working days and shall inform the complainant and the person(s) against whom the complaint was made, of the results of the investigation in writing.
-If the District Civil Rights Coordinator finds that there is reasonable cause for believing that a discriminatory or harassing practice has occurred, the District Civil Rights Coordinator will refer the matter to the Superintendent of the Malden Public Schools and/or his or her designee for appropriate action, up to and including discipline for either the employee or the student(s) who engaged in the harassing or discriminatory conduct.
+A "preponderance of the evidence" means that it is more likely than not that the alleged conduct occurred.
+If the District Civil Rights Coordinator finds that the preponderance of the evidence supports that a discriminatory or harassing practice has occurred, the District Civil Rights Coordinator will refer the matter to the Superintendent of the Malden Public Schools and/or his or her designee for appropriate action, up to and including discipline for either the employee or the student(s) who engaged in the harassing or discriminatory conduct.